p0/claude-code-prompts/tools/Task.md

 Since a signficant piece of code was written and the task was completed, now use the code-reviewer agent to review the code
 </commentary>
 assistant: Now let me use the code-reviewer agent to review the code
-assistant: Uses the Task tool to launch the with the code-reviewer agent
+assistant: Uses the Task tool to launch the code-reviewer agent
 </example>

 <example>